-A running program can cause errors in a variety of ways: by violating the memory protection, executing undefined operation codes, making improper calls on operations.
-Some orderly method is required for translating these errors into calls on other programs which will take responsibility for dealing with them.
-In order to do this, it is necessary to attach to each subprocess S another one to which errors should be passed if S is unwilling to handle them.
-We call this 'next of kin' the father of S and insist that the father relation define a tree structure on the subprocesses of a process, so that an error condition can be passed from one subprocess to another along a path which eventually terminates.
+A running program can cause errors in a variety of ways: by violating the memory protection, executing undefined operation codes, or making improper calls on operations.
+Some orderly method is required for translating these errors into calls on other programs that will take responsibility for dealing with them.
+In order to do this, it is necessary to attach to each sub-process, S, another one to which errors should be passed if S is unwilling to handle them.
+We call this other sub-process the father of S and insist that the father relation define a tree structure on the sub-processes of a process so that an error condition can be passed from one sub-process to another along a path that eventually terminates.

 When an error occurs, it is identified by two integers called the error class and the error number.
-Every subprocess has a bit string called its error selection mask (ESM), and is said to accept an error if the bit of its ESM selected by the class is on.
-When an error occurs, a search is made for a subprocess A which accepts it, starting with the subprocess in which it occurs and proceeding along the path defined by the father pointers.
+Every sub-process has a bit string called its error selection mask (ESM), and is said to accept an error if the bit of its ESM selected by the class is on.
+When an error occurs, a search is made for a sub-process, A, that accepts it, starting with the sub-process in which it occurs and proceeding along the path defined by the father relation.
 The root of the tree structure is assumed to accept all errors.
 When A is found, it is called with the error class and error number as arguments.
 The entire current state of things is thus preserved for A to examine.
 If it wants to patch things up and continue execution, it can just return.
-If it decides to abort the computation, it can force a return to some subprocess farther up the call stack.
+If it decides to abort the computation, it can force a return to some sub-process farther up the call stack.